akash-2303/InfoCensor/README.md

         content (str): The content to be censored.

     Returns:
-        str: The censored content with phone numbers replaced by '#' characters.
+        tuple: A tuple containing the censored content and the count of phone numbers censored.
     """

 censor_dates
 def censor_dates(content):
     """
-    Censors dates in the given content by replacing them with '#' characters.
+    Censors dates in the given content by replacing them with '\u2588' characters.
 Once again used regular expressions to detect a wide range of date formats like
     Mon, 12 January 2021 14:30:00 +0200 (EST)
     12/31/2020
     2020-12-31